 6.1 The Task & Finish Group was set a defined scope by the Overview & Scrutiny Committee to investigate and report on.
-It has not included in this policy aspects for enabling Council employees to undertake volunteering away from their normal role because in its opinion there was a need for a separate policy.
+It has not provided a recommendation in respect of enabling Council employees to undertake volunteering away from their normal role because in its opinion the current arrangements where managers liaise with individuals to manage their working hours, leave etc appropriately was the correct procedure to follow.